loomchild/theo-rails/README.md

 #### Boolean partial attributes

-If a partial attribute has no value, you can omit it, for example:
+If a partial attribute value is not important and it only matters whether it's `truthy` or `falsy`, you can omit it.

+For example:
 ```html
 <_button disabled />
 ```